 Once again, the humble Corona shows how good it can look with a simple lowering job and set of Mark IIs.

-In case you’re wondering about the title of this article, it’s what’s written in Japanese on that little red sticker on the boot lid (or trunk lid for American readers), and is Daisuke’s trademark phrase.
+In case you’re wondering about the title of this article, it’s what’s written in Japanese on that little red sticker on the boot lid, and is Daisuke’s trademark phrase.

-UPDATE: Actually, I had another look at it recently, and it’s a joke variation of his sticker which reads “You’re driving too slow, Saitama-ken”.
+UPDATE: Actually, I had another look at it recently, and it’s the original ”safe driving” sticker that Daisuke’s joke sticker is based on, which says “Let’s drive slowly, Saitama-ken”.